oanguenot/webrtcmetrics/README.md

 ### Probe lifecycle

 Once a probe has been created, call the function `start()` to collect the statistics.
-You will need to listen to the event `onreport` to receive them.
+You need to listen to the event `onreport` to receive them.

-A final **ticket** that summarizes all the reports received can be received by listening to the event `onticket`.
-Parameter `ticket` has to be set to **true**.
+A final **ticket** that summarizes all the reports received for a probe can be received by listening to the event `onticket`.
+Don't forget to put the parameter `ticket` to **true** in the configuration of the WebRTCMetrics Object.

 ```javascript
 ...